-On Monday, January 23, 2018, three scholars of the Vietnam War came together at The Institute of World Politics to discuss the new documentary by film directors Ken Burns and Lynn Novick: The Vietnam War.
+On Monday, January 23, 2018, three scholars of the Vietnam War came together at The Institute of World Politics to discuss the new documentary The Vietnam War by film directors Ken Burns and Lynn Novick.

 Each expert first provided their independent take on the claims brought up in the film series.
 Professor Turner used a PowerPoint that is attached to this post.
 Dr. Moyer and Dr. Lewis did not use a PowerPoint but their audio is available in the attached video.